markriggins/dockerfy/README.md

 ##Inspiration and Open Source Usage
-Dockerfy is based on the work of others, relying heavily on jwilder's templates, wait, and log tailer, [ dockerize](https://github.com/jwilder/dockerize) and  miekg's  zinit ](https://github.com/miekg/dinit) a small init-like "daemon", and other tips on stackoverflow and other places of public commentary about docker.
+Dockerfy is based on the work of others, relying heavily on jwilder's wait, and log tailer, [ dockerize](https://github.com/jwilder/dockerize) and  miekg's  dinit ](https://github.com/miekg/dinit) a small init-like "daemon", and other tips on stackoverflow and other places of public commentary about docker.

 The secrets injection, overlays, and commands that run before the primary command starts and the command-line syntax for running commands and starting services are unique to **dockerfy**.